marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-enum-support-code-first-ef5-onwards.md

 The DbContext and DbSet types are defined in the EntityFramework assembly.
 We will add a reference to this DLL by using the EntityFramework NuGet package.

 1. In Solution Explorer, right-click on the project name.
-2. Select **Manage NuGet Packages…**
+2. Select **Manage NuGet Packages?**
 3. In the Manage NuGet Packages dialog, Select the **Online** tab and choose the **EntityFramework** package.
 4. Click **Install**

-Note, that in addition to the EntityFramework  assembly, references to System.ComponentModel.DataAnnotations and System.Data.Entity assemblies are added as well.
+Note, that in addition to the EntityFramework? assembly, references to System.ComponentModel.DataAnnotations and System.Data.Entity assemblies are added as well.

 At the top of the Program.cs file, add the following using statement: